marcorobol/is2-authentication/README.md

 ## Usage

-1. Clone the repo: `git clone git@github.com:scotch-io/node-token-authentication`
+1. Clone the repository
 2. Install dependencies: `npm install`
 3. Change SECRET in `config.js`
 4. Add your own MongoDB database to `config.js`
 5. Start the server: `node server.js`
-6. Create sample user by visiting: `http://localhost:8080/setup`
+6. Create sample user by visiting: `/setup`

-Once everything is set up, we can begin to use our app by creating and verifying tokens.
+7. Open the client in docs/index.html (it is also served as github pages)

 ### Getting a Token